ultimaterpa/urpatimeout/README.md

 # timeout
 Extension for timeout in [UltimateRPA](https://www.ultimaterpa.com).
-You need to have the [UltimateRPA Tools installed](https://www.ultimaterpa.com/documentation/_install.html).
 It helps you with setting up and measuring time limits
 - for multiple searches,
 - for the whole robotization script.